networknt/light-doc/content/en/style/light-aws-lambda/lambda-framework/_index.md

 https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html

 You can configure your Lambda function to pull in additional code and content in the form of layers.
 A layer is a .zip file archive that contains libraries, a custom runtime, or other dependencies.
-With layers, you can use libraries in your function without needing to include them in your deployment package.
+You can use libraries in your function with layers without needing to include them in your deployment package.

 A function can use up to 5 layers at a time.
 The total unzipped size of the function and all layers can't exceed the unzipped deployment package size limit of 250 MB.

+### Custom Authorizer

+Some implemented layers of token authorizer integrated with AWS API Gateway are available for Lambda functions; however, unless we can customize them to capture the claims and pass them to the Lambda functions, there is no way for subsequent logging, auditing, tracing and metrics handling.

+We can create a custom authorizer using the light-4j VerifyHelper to verify the token signature and then extract the claim like client_id and user_id for other subsequent extensions on the AWS API Gateway.

+The module is [jwt-authorizer][] which is a Lambda function that is deployed with the AWS API Gateway.

 ### AWS Lambda Extensions

 Extensions are a new way for tools to integrate deeply into the Lambda environment.
 There is no complicated installation or configuration, and this simplified experience makes it easier for you to use your preferred tools across your application portfolio today.

 Extensions are built using the new Lambda Extensions API, which provides a way for tools to get greater control during function initialization, invocation, and shut down.
-This API builds on the existing Lambda Runtime API, which enables you to bring custom runtimes to Lambda.
+This API builds on the existing Lambda Runtime API, enabling you to bring custom runtimes to Lambda.

 You deploy extensions as Lambda layers, which are ZIP archives containing shared libraries or other dependencies.

 Extensions can run in either of two modes, internal and external.

 Internal extensions run as part of the runtime process, in-process with your code.
 They are not separate processes.
-Internal extensions allow you to modify the startup of the runtime process using language-specific environment variables and wrapper scripts.
+Internal extensions allow you to modify the runtime process startup using language-specific environment variables and wrapper scripts.

 External extensions allow you to run separate processes from the runtime but still within the same execution environment as the Lambda function.
-External extensions can start before the runtime process, and can continue after the runtime shuts down.
+External extensions can start before the runtime process and can continue after the runtime shuts down.

 External extensions can be written in a different language to the function.

+Although external extensions can be written separately, the functionality is very limited.
+They depend on the Lambda extension API and can only intercept Init, Invoke and Shutdown events without the request detail.
+The API's purpose is to allow users to hook up other metrics collection tools to allow third-party products to replace CloudWatch.

+### Middleware Handlers

+Middleware handlers are interceptors that are injected in the request and response chain to address some cross-cutting concerns.
+They are wired in the [request-handler][] that will call the business logic.

+##### JWT Scope Verification

+The [scope-verifier][] is the first middleware handler called by the request-handler to verify the scopes in the JWT tokens against the OpenAPI specification.

-##### Security
+##### Validation

-Some implemented layers of token authorizer are available for Lambda functions; however unless we can customize them to capture the claims for subsequent logging, auditing, tracing and metrics.

-We can create a Lambda extension using the light-4j VerifyHelper to verify the token and then extract the claim like client_id and user_id for other subsequent extensions.
+With a specification or JSON schema included in the deployment, we can use the OpenAPI validation or schema validation extension called before forward the request to the Lambda function.

 ##### Logging